Avinash-yadav103/InvisionEd/README.md

 # InVisionEd

-**InVisionEd** is an offline, voice-controlled assistant designed to make reading and comprehension more accessible and efficient.
+**InVisionEd** is an offline, voice-controlled education platform designed to make reading and comprehension more accessible and efficient.
 With multi-language support and summarization and can even ask questions realted to the material, this tool is ideally built to help out **visually challenged** community of students, researchers, who want a hands-free, intelligent and dignified experience in their academics.

 ##  Features